 Direct Payment Mechanism

 Confirm that the payment mechanism has been established with the Project Developer that is required before the time of the first verification.
-For rojects that have already established the sale of W+ Units, describe the payments to women or women’s groups associated with the project, and verify the functionality of the payment mechanism.
+For projects that have already established the sale of W+ Units, describe the payments to women or women’s groups associated with the project, and verify the functionality of the payment mechanism.

 ANALYSIS OF W+ RESULTS